sincspecv/udacity-newsdata/README.md

 Alternately, you can use Github to fork and clone the repository https://github.com/udacity/fullstack-nanodegree-vm.

 ##### Start the virtual machine
 From your terminal, inside the vagrant subdirectory, run the command `vagrant up`.
-This will cause Vagrant to download the Linux operating system and install it.
-This may take quite a while (many minutes) depending on how fast your Internet connection is.
+This will prompt Vagrant to download the Linux operating system and install it.
+Be patient as this could take a while.

 When `vagrant up` is finished running, you will get your shell prompt back.
 At this point, you can run `vagrant ssh` to log in to your newly installed Linux VM!

-Inside the VM, change directory to `/vagrant` and look around with `ls`.
+Inside the VM, change directory to `/vagrant`.
 The files you see here are the same as the ones in the `vagrant` subdirectory on your computer (where you started Vagrant from).
 Any file you create in one will be automatically shared to the other.
 This means that you can edit code in your favorite text editor, and run it inside the VM.

-Files in the VM's `/vagrant` directory are shared with the `vagrant` folder on your computer.
-But other data inside the VM is not.
-For instance, the PostgreSQL database itself lives only inside the VM.

 To run this program, make sure all the program files are within the `vagrant` folder on your machine and then change directory to where those files live.
 If you have already installed the database on your virtual machine, run `python newsdata.py`.
 Otherwise, read on.